jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the beautiful statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called **Bayes Theorem**:
 $$ P(A \mid B) = \frac{P(A) P(B \mid A)}{P(B)}$$
-> Interesting Fact: Bayes never officially publish such theorem but rather assumed it was intuitive.
-It was Laplace who later on wrote about it when utilizing Bayes Theorem in his mathematical work
+> **Interesting Fact**: Bayes never officially publish such theorem but rather assumed it was intuitive.
+It was Laplace who later on wrote about it when, after stumbling on Bayes' publication, utilizing the theorem in his own mathematical work

 This approach of modeling variables, both the priors & posteriors, as distributions have not been heavily explored & implemented back then due to high computational demands.
 However, our accelerating technological advancement has allowed Bayesians to find themselves a vital role for data modelling approaches in modern days, especially in building neural network models.